 Attempts to notify potential winners will be made using the contact information provided on the winners’ Submission.
 Sponsor and Administrator are not responsible for e-mail or other communication problems of any kind.
 If, despite reasonable efforts, a potential winner does not respond within five (5) days of the first notification attempt (or a shorter time as exigencies may require), or if the notification is returned as unclaimed or undelivered to such potential winner, such potential winner will forfeit his or her title and an alternate winner may be selected.
 If any potential winner is found to be ineligible, or if he or she has not complied with these Official Rules and Regulations, or declines, if any, the applicable benefit prior to award, such potential winner will be disqualified and an alternate winner may be selected.
 Sponsor may successively attempt to contact up to two (2) potential winners in accordance with such procedure, and if there is still no confirmed winner after such attempts have been made, if any, the applicable benefit may go unawarded at the sole discretion of the Sponsor.

 NO ONE IS A WINNER UNLESS AND UNTIL THE SPONSOR OFFICIALLY CONFIRMS HIM/HER AS A WINNER IN ACCORDANCE WITH THESE OFFICIAL RULES AND REGULATIONS.
-BEFORE BEING DECLARED AS A CONFIRMED WINNER, each individual associated with an eligible winning Team will be required to sign and return within 30 business days of notification the Sponsor’s declaration and release form, which (among other things): (i) confirms compliance with these Official Rules and Regulations; (ii) acknowledges acceptance of the Benefit (as awarded); and (iii) releases the Sponsor and Administrator from any and all liability in connection with this Challenge, his/her participation therein and/or the awarding and use/misuse of the Benefit or any portion thereof.
-If any individual associated with an eligible winning Team: (a) fails to return the properly executed Challenge declaration and release form within the specified time; (b) cannot accept (or is unwilling to accept) the Benefit (as awarded) for any reason; and/or (c) is determined to be in violation of these Official Rules and Regulations (all as determined by the Sponsor in its sole and absolute discretion); then such Team will be disqualified (and will forfeit all rights to the Benefit) and the Sponsor reserves the right, in its sole and absolute discretion and time permitting, to select an alternate eligible winning Team in accordance with these Official Rules and Regulations (in which case the foregoing provisions of this section shall apply to the newly selected eligible winning Team).
+BEFORE BEING DECLARED AS A CONFIRMED WINNER, each individual associated with an eligible winning Team will be required to sign and return within 30 business days of notification a Benefit Agreement, described in the “Limitations” section below.
+If the winning Team: (a) cannot accept (or is unwilling to accept) the Benefit Agreement; and/or (b) is determined to be in violation of these Official Rules and Regulations (all as determined by the Sponsor in its sole and absolute discretion); then such Team will be disqualified (and will forfeit all rights to the Benefit) and the Sponsor reserves the right, in its sole and absolute discretion and time permitting, to select an alternate eligible winning Team in accordance with these Official Rules and Regulations (in which case the foregoing provisions of this section shall apply to the newly selected eligible winning Team).

 Sponsor may disclose the details of the Challenge and these Official Rules and Regulations, and any payment or transfer of value, including, if applicable, any benefits, by Sponsor or Administrator to a potential winner, to a governmental body to comply with applicable transparency laws, rules or regulations.
 Such details may include, but may not be limited to, potential winning Team members’ names, contact state and description of payment or transfer of value.